Liquid nitrogen leak at Georgia poultry plant kills 6

 The leak happened after 10 a.m.
 Thursday at Prime Pak Foods, Hall County Fire Department Division Chief Zach Brackett said.
 He said firefighters arrived to find workers milling around outside, some with injuries.

-At least four firefighters were injured and take to the Gainesville hospital with what Brackett described as respiratory complaints.
+At least four firefighters were injured and taken to the Gainesville hospital with what Brackett described as respiratory complaints.

 Brackett said about 130 workers were taken by bus to a nearby church where they were examined for injuries; some were then taken to the hospital.